kgoebber/met330/assignments/PSet7/README.md

 -   Efficiently coded and correct Problem 2 (10 points)

--   Write-ups for Problems 1 and 2 (10 points)
+-   Problem 3 Write-up of Pseudo-Blog Post (10 points)

 -   Informative and Clear Output from running code (10 points)